 Upcoming courses and on-campus periods

-This is a fulltime study programme, so expect the workload to be approximately 40 hours/ week, including self-study.
+This is a fulltime study programme, so expect the workload to be approximately 40 hours/ week, including scheduled teaching, group work and self-study.
 The first semester, Autumn 2022, consists of four courses, with two courses (755A05 and 755A06) running in parallel in the first half of semester and two (755A07 and 755A08) in the second half.
 Please see the course overview here https://studieinfo.liu.se/en/program/f7mag/

-Teaching in the programme is based on a hybrid model of digital learning that includes both classroom teaching and distance learning.
-Here, students simultaneously meet on distance and on campus and take part in lectures, seminars, workshops and group work.
+This is a hybrid programme, and it has two ways of participation: on-distance and on-campus.
+It is one classroom, where students simultaneously meet on-distance and on-campus and take part in lectures, seminars, workshops and group work.

-In addition, programme has mandatory on-campus weeks, where both, students admitted on-campus and on-distance meet together at Campus Norrköping, in Norrköping, Sweden.
+In addition, the programme has mandatory on-campus weeks, where both, students admitted on-campus and on-distance meet together on Campus Norrköping, in Norrköping, Sweden.